christianalfoni/react-states/README.md

 - When you update an item it might fail
 - When changing an item being created, it needs to finish creating it before we send the update
 - When updating an item being updated, it needs to finish updating it before we send the update
-- When changing an item being created, and the creation fails, we should not send the update
+- When changing an item being created and the creation fails, we should not send the update
-- When changing an item being updated, and the update fails, we should not send the update
+- When changing an item being updated and the update fails, we should not send the update

 We will only care about the `LOADED` state in this example and we introduce the same explicit state to every item: